public-ansible-playbooks/vm-builder/README.md

 Requirements
 ------------

-OS:CentOS7
+Only testd with the environment below
+- OS: CentOS7 and RHEL7
-Ansible 2.8　should be installled
+- Ansible 2.8　should be installled

 Dependencies
 ------------